GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

       - <https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-18>
       - (text-only): <https://www.iana.org/assignments/hash-function-text-names/hash-function-text-names.xhtml>
   * Max Rate: The maximum rate in Kibps of the payload data for this channel.
 Channel data MUST NOT exceed this rate over any 5s window, if it does clients SHOULD leave the channel with reason "MAX_RATE_EXCEEDED".
+  * Max Authentication Delay: The maximum time, in microseconds, that a client is expected to buffer a multicast channel packet before the packet becomes authenticated by an accepted MC_INTEGRITY frame.
+  The delay is measured from receipt of the channel packet until the packet becomes authenticated.
+  See {{buffering-unauthenticated-packets}}.
   * Max ACK Delay: The maximum amount of time, in microseconds, that a client can intentionally delay sending an MC_ACK frame for ack-eliciting packets received on this channel.
   This value is used similarly to max_ack_delay ({{Section 18.2 of RFC9000}}), but applies only to MC_ACK frames for this channel.